 Like starting any business, there isn’t just one way to start a tour company.
 Opening a tour operator business will take passion, commitment, and the ability to create rapport quickly.
 One advantage to starting a tour operator company is low start up costs leading to the ability to scale tours as your customer base grows.
 Operating your own tour company can be a rewarding and profitable experience.

 Determine Your Tour Niche

-First ask yourself what you are passionate about.
-Outdoor adventures, history and heritage, or urban art?
+First, ask yourself what you are passionate about.
+Outdoor adventures, history, and heritage, or urban art?
 The types of tours you can cultivate are endless.
 You may want to do a little research into what’s popular in your area and see what is already available.
 If what you’re interested in is being offered, that doesn’t mean you can’t do it too.
 Find a way to be different, and, of course, better!

 Local and national tourism organizations do a lot of research on tourism trends and often make this information public.
-Depending on the market you want to go after, you may even find speaking with concierges in town and guests at hotel bars are great source for learning what visitors are coming to your town and wanting to do and see.
+Depending on the market you want to go after, you may even find speaking with concierges in town and guests at hotel bars are a great source for learning what visitors are coming to your town and wanting to do and see.

 Here are some brainstormed tour niche ideas.
-Of course this list is endless!
+Of course, this list is endless!

 - Eco tours / Nature tours

 - Indigenous tours